 In early 2017, the Metro Council approved a work program for making a growth management decision in 2018.
-Based on recommendations from the 2016 Urban Growth Readiness Task Force, MPAC, and MTAC, and policy direction from the Metro Council, the 2018 decision process has been conducted differently than in the past, with an emphasis on an outcomes-based approach and a focus on the merits of city proposals for expansions.
+At Council's direction, the 2018 decision has been conducted differently than in the past, with an emphasis on an outcomes-based approach and a focus on the merits of city proposals for expansions.
 With this new approach, cities were expected to describe, not only the proposed expansion, but also the actions they are taking elsewhere in their jurisdiction to manage growth.